Welcome to Part Four of our Web Traffic Blueprint article series, where we show you how to automate traffic to your website using the WordPress CMS.

 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic System: Content Sharing Process – Summary
+WordPress Traffic Blueprint: Automated Content Sharing Process – Summary

-Once your site and plugins have been fully set up and configured, all you need to do to begin attracting new web traffic is add great content consistently.
+Once you have your website or blog and plugins expertly configured and fully set up, all you need to do then to automatically begin bringing new web traffic is add great content on a regular basis.

-We have created an entire email training series designed to help you come up with endless content for your website or blog:
+We have created an entire email training series aimed at helping you never run out of content for your site:

-Once you have configured your WordPress site, the next step is to optimize the web-traffic generation process.
-This step is explained in the next section of the WordPress Traffic Automation System series.
+Once you have configured your WordPress site, the next step is to optimize the process.
+This step is covered in the next article in the series.